 - Martigny, Switzerland: the Fondation Pierre Giannada (temporary art exhibitions, permanent exhibition of sculptures in the lovely gardens, and a permanent collection of vintage cars and Roman artefacts) and the Barryland – Musée et Chiens du Saint-Bernard (excellent for children);

-- Geneva, Switzerland: Geneva has an incredible selection of museums, with excellent workshops for children on Wednesdays, weekends and during the holidays (Natural History Museum, MEG Ethnographic Museum, MAMCO Contemporary Art Museum, the MAH Museum of Art . . . to name a few);
+- Geneva, Switzerland: Geneva has an incredible selection of museums, with excellent workshops for children on Wednesdays, weekends and during the holidays (Natural History Museum, MEG Ethnographic Museum, MAMCO Contemporary Art Museum, the MAH Museum of Art . . . to name a few) / many of Geneva’s museums are FREE on the FIRST SUNDAY of each month;

 - Aosta Valley, Italy: and through the Mont Blanc tunnel and down the Aosta Valley is the impressive Forte di Bard!
 This impressive fortess was entirely renovated a few years back, and visitors can now make their way to the exhibitions and museums at the top of the fortress by way of a series of funiculaires!
 Not only do you get art and culture, but adventure en-route!
 The views from the top are amazing, there is a lovely café/restaurant . . . an absolute GEM!